hashicorp/terraform/website/docs/commands/push.html.markdown

 perform infrastructure locking so only one run is modifying the same infrastructure at a time.

+~> When using this command, it is important to match your local Terraform version with the version selected for the target workspace in Terraform Enterprise, since otherwise the uploaded configuration archive may not be compatible with the remote Terraform process.

 ## Usage

 Usage: `terraform push [options] [path]`